joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 ### GlideRecord is more sane than I thought

-Years ago I adopted the best practice of just always using `getValue` whenever interacting with columns on a GlideRecord object (and [many](https://snprotips.com/blog/2017/4/9/always-use-getters-and-setters) [other](https://www.servicenow.com/community/developer-articles/gliderecord-hints-tips-common-issues-and-good-practices/ta-p/2323766) [people](https://www.servicenow.com/community/developer-forum/get-field-value-of-gliderecord-best-practice-method/m-p/1619218) [have](https://www.youtube.com/live/j57cXWGQD98?feature=share&t=1025) [also](https://www.servicenow.com/community/developer-blog/tnt-the-importance-of-using-quot-getvalue-quot-when-getting-data/ba-p/2273338), or have advocated for some [alternative](https://codecreative.io/blog/is-gliderecord-getvalue-the-king-of-the-string/)).
-But in researching this series I've come to realize GlideElement objects actually behave better than I remembered.
+Years ago I adopted the best practice of just always using `getValue()` whenever interacting with columns on a GlideRecord object (and [many](https://snprotips.com/blog/2017/4/9/always-use-getters-and-setters) [other](https://www.servicenow.com/community/developer-articles/gliderecord-hints-tips-common-issues-and-good-practices/ta-p/2323766) [people](https://www.servicenow.com/community/developer-forum/get-field-value-of-gliderecord-best-practice-method/m-p/1619218) [have](https://www.youtube.com/live/j57cXWGQD98?feature=share&t=1025) [also](https://www.servicenow.com/community/developer-blog/tnt-the-importance-of-using-quot-getvalue-quot-when-getting-data/ba-p/2273338), or have advocated for some [alternative](https://codecreative.io/blog/is-gliderecord-getvalue-the-king-of-the-string/)).
+But in researching this series I've come to realize GlideElement objects actually behave more intuitively than I remembered.

 Because Integer and Decimal columns are evaluated to GlideElementNumeric objects, you can do math with them directly.
-I had thought, surely, since `instanceof` reports them as Java strings, addition would be evaluated as string concatenation, but no, it works fine.
+(I had thought, surely, since `instanceof` reports them as Java strings, addition would be evaluated as string concatenation, but no, it works fine.)

 ~~~ javascript
 var gr = new GlideRecord('alm_asset');